2. Beloved (1987)

 of names

-(Joshua) are other examples.
-Babay Suggs’ old master never called her by any
+other examples.
+Babay Suggs’ old master never called her by any name at all.

-Whitlow), keeping instead the name her husband gave her, the name she has been
+instead the name her husband gave her, the name she has been called by other

-called by other blacks for all of her life.
-Sixo, perhaps the most absurd name
+blacks for all of her life.
+Sixo, perhaps the most absurd name in Beloved,

-in Beloved, epitomizes the dehumanisation of slavery in Beloved (derived from
+epitomizes the dehumanisation of slavery in Beloved (derived from number given

-SweetHome like Paul A, D, F too demonstrate same dehumanisation through
+like Paul A, D, F to demonstrate same dehumanisation through enumeration.
+The "nigger

 The year is 1873, and Sethe, a former